enova/sidekiq-instrument/README.md

 ## Worker

-**WARNING: The metrics reported by this Worker are currently inaccurate.**
+**WARNING: The Redis count metrics reported by this Worker are currently inaccurate.**

 There is a worker, `Sidekiq::Instrument::Worker`, that submits gauges for various interesting statistics; namely, the bulk of the information in `Sidekiq::Stats`